-(a) means any document issued by a public entity on the basis of which bidders prepare bids; and
+- (a) means any document issued by a public entity on the basis of which bidders prepare bids; and - (b) includes any document which contains instructions to bidders, specification, maps, designs, terms of reference, work schedules, evaluation criteria, bills of quantities, conditions of contract or other similar items;

-- (b) includes any document which contains instructions to bidders, specification, maps, designs, terms of reference, work schedules, evaluation criteria, bills of quantities, conditions of contract or other similar items; - "bid evaluation committee" means an ad hoc bid evaluation committee established in terms of section 26; - "bid security" means the security instrument required to ensure that a bid remains valid during the period stated in the bidding document; - "Board" means the Central Procurement Board of Namibia established by section 8; - "consultancy services" means services of an intellectual or advisory nature, not incidental to the provision of goods or services or the execution of works; - "contractor" means a person who has entered into a procurement contract with a public entity; - "electronic reversed auction" means an online real-time purchasing technique used by the procuring public entity to select the successful submission which involves the presentation by suppliers or contractors of successively lowered bids during a scheduled period of time and the automatic evaluation of bids; - "goods" means objects of every kind and description, including commodities, raw materials, manufactured products and equipment, industrial plant, objects in solid, liquid or gaseous form, electricity, as well as services incidental to the supply of the goods such as freight and insurance; - "guidelines" means guidelines issued in terms of section 7; - "local authority" means a local authority as defined by section 1 of the Local Authorities Act, 1992 (Act No. 23 of 1992); - "Minister" means the Minister responsible for finance; - "non-consultancy services" means any services other than consultancy services and services incidental to the supply of goods or the execution of works; - "Policy Unit" means the Procurement Policy Unit established in terms of section 6; - "prescribed" means prescribed by regulation; - "procurement" means the acquisition of goods, works, consultancy services or non- consultancy services by any means, including purchase, rental, lease or hire-purchase; - "procurement committee" means the procurement committee of a public entity constituted in terms of section 25; - "procurement management unit" means the division or department in a public entity that is responsible for the execution of procurement functions constituted in terms of section 25; - "procurement contract" means a contract between a public entity and a supplier resulting from a procurement process; - "public entity" means any office, ministry or agency of the Government, and includes - - (a) a local authority; - (b) a regional council; - (c) a public enterprise as referred to in the Public Enterprises Governance Act, 2006 (Act No. of 2006);
+"bid evaluation committee" means an ad hoc bid evaluation committee established in terms of section 26;

+"bid security" means the security instrument required to ensure that a bid remains valid during the period stated in the bidding document;

+"Board" means the Central Procurement Board of Namibia established by section 8;

+"close relative" means a spouse, child, grandchild, parent or sibling, cousin, nephew, niece, aunt, uncle, father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law and sister-in-law;

+[definition of "close relative" inserted by section 1(c) of Act 3 of 2022]

+"consultancy services" means services of an intellectual or advisory nature, not incidental to the provision of goods or services or the execution of works;

+"contractor" means a person who has entered into a procurement contract with a public entity;

+"days" means a day other than Saturday, Sunday or public holiday;

+[definition of "days" inserted by section 1(e) of Act 3 of 2022]

+"electronic reversed auction" means an online real-time purchasing technique used by the procuring public entity to select the successful submission which involves the presentation by suppliers or contractors of successively lowered bids during a scheduled period of time and the automatic evaluation of bids;

+"goods" means objects of every kind and description, including commodities, raw materials, manufactured products and equipment, industrial plant, objects in solid, liquid or gaseous form, electricity, as well as services incidental to the supply of the goods such as freight and insurance;

+"guidelines" means guidelines issued in terms of section 7;

+"local authority" means a local authority as defined by section 1 of the Local Authorities Act, 1992 (Act No. 23 of 1992);

+"local supplier" means a supplier-

+- (a) who complies with the criteria stated in section 71(3); and - (b) whose goods, works or services complies with the minimum local content as may be determined by the Minister in the codes of good practice issued in terms of section 70;

+[definition of "local supplier" inserted by section 1(f) of Act 3 of 2022]

+"Minister" means the Minister responsible for finance;

+"Namibian citizen" means a citizen of Namibia by virtue of Article 4 of the Namibian Constitution and the Namibian Citizenship Act, 1990 (Act No. 14 of 1990);

+[definition of "Namibian citizen" inserted by section 1(g) of Act 3 of 2022]

+"non-consultancy services" means any services other than consultancy services and services incidental to the supply of goods or the execution of works;

+"Policy Unit" means the Procurement Policy Unit established in terms of section 6;

+"prescribed" means prescribed by regulation;

+"procurement" means the acquisition of goods, works, consultancy services or non- consultancy services by any means, including purchase, rental, lease or hire-purchase;

+"procurement committee" means the procurement committee of a public entity constituted in terms of section 25;

+"procurement management unit" means the division or department in a public entity that is responsible for the execution of procurement functions constituted in terms of section 25;

+"procurement contract" means a contract between a public entity and a supplier resulting from a procurement process;

+"public entity" means any office, ministry or agency of the Government, and includes-